Visit our practice

 Everyone is always welcoming and cheerful.
 I am not a big fan of coming to the Dentists due to all the work I have had done, but coming here is reassuring and I don’t get nervous anymore. this is obviously due to the lovely staff. thanks very much.

 Andrew qualified in Sheffield in 1989 and set up Hackenthorpe Dental Centre in 2000.
 He built the practice based on a reputation for helping anxious patients to overcome the fear of the dentist, by delivering dental care with a very …

-Allison works alongside Emily as Dental Therapists within the practice.
-They provide patients with a range of services from routine hygiene work (scale and polish) through to fillings on adults and children.
-They are both passionate about working with patients …
+Allison works as a Dental Therapist within the practice, providing patients with a range of services from routine hygiene work (scale and polish) through to fillings on adults and children.
+Allison is passionate about working with patients to prevent dental …

 Debbie has worked at Hackenthorpe since 2001 and is a qualified dental nurse and practice manager with a Diploma in Dental Practice Management.
 Debbie is great at managing the dental practice as well as managing Andrew and a busy family …